 The goal of physical therapy is to help you return to full activity as soon as possible.
-Exercise is very helpful for pain and it can help you heal faster (see Exercise for a Healthy Back).
+Exercise is very helpful for pain and it can help you heal faster.
 Physical therapists can instruct you on proper lifting and walking techniques, and they'll work with you to strengthen your abdominal muscles and lower back (see Self care for Back Pain).
 They'll also encourage you to increase the flexibility of your spine and legs.

 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, naproxen (Aleve, Naprosyn), and ibuprofen (Motrin, Nuprin, Advil) are used to reduce inflammation and relieve pain.